AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/uninstall-enhanced-connector.md

     </repository>
     ```

-1. (If dependency is on Hoodoo Distribution point) Remove the server configuration from the settings.xml, present in the following path ./cloudmanager/maven/settings.xml in the project root.'
+1. (Conditional) Remove the server configuration from the settings.xml, present in the following path ./cloudmanager/maven/settings.xml in the project root.'

     ```